German submarine U-468

 German submarine U-468 was a Type VIIC U-boat of Nazi Germany's Kriegsmarine during World War II.
 The submarine was laid down on 1 July 1941 as yard number 299 at the Deutsche Werke yard in Kiel, launched on 16 May 1942 and commissioned on 12 August 1942 under the command of Oberleutnant zur See Klemens Schamong.
 She sailed on three war patrols and sank only one ship before being sunk by a RNZAF plane on 11 August 1943.
-The airplane pilot (who died in the action, along with his crew and most of the submariners) was subsequently awarded the Victoria Cross - the only occasion on which a VC has been awarded solely on the testimony of an enemy combatant.
+The airplane pilot (who died in the action, along with his crew and most of the submariners) was subsequently awarded the Victoria Cross – one of only three occasions on which a VC has been awarded solely on the testimony of an enemy combatant in WW2.

 Design

 German Type VIIC submarines were preceded by the shorter Type VIIB submarines.
 U-468 had a displacement of 769 t when at the surface and 871 t while submerged.
 She had a total length of 67.10 m, a pressure hull length of 50.50 m, a beam of 6.20 m, a height of 9.60 m, and a draught of 4.74 m.
 The submarine was powered by two Germaniawerft F46 four-stroke, six-cylinder supercharged diesel engines producing a total of 2800 to 3200 PS for use while surfaced, two Siemens-Schuckert GU 343/38–8 double-acting electric motors producing a total of 750 PS for use while submerged.
 She had two shafts and two 1.23 m propellers.
 The boat was capable of operating at depths of up to 230 m.

 The submarine had a maximum surface speed of 17.7 kn and a maximum submerged speed of 7.6 kn.
 When submerged, the boat could operate for 80 nmi at 4 kn; when surfaced, she could travel 8500 nmi at 10 kn.
 U-468 was fitted with five 53.3 cm torpedo tubes (four fitted at the bow and one at the stern), fourteen torpedoes, one 8.8 cm SK C/35 naval gun, 220 rounds, and one twin 2 cm C/30 anti-aircraft gun.
 The boat had a complement of between forty-four and sixty.